A Modal Decomposition Approach to Topological Wave Propagation: Introduction

-In this work, we propose an approach for understanding QVH wave propagation in terms of the modal basis of the finite system.
-It is well-understood in classical dynamics that the response of any linear, time-invariant mechanical system can be exactly represented as a superposition of linearly independent modal oscillators by invoking the modal expansion theorem.
-We leverage this result to study a QVH system through the lens of classical dynamics.
-Namely, we demonstrate that topological wave propagation is comprised of the superimposition of a limited subset of closely spaced modes inside of the band gap, possessing nontrivial phase differences.
+We leverage this result to study a QVH system from the context of classical dynamics.
+Namely, we demonstrate that topological wave propagation is comprised of the superimposition of a limited subset of closely spaced modes inside of the band gap, possessing the appropriate phase differences to produce localized topological propagating wave packets across domain boundaries.
+This is shown to hold true even for systems with complex (zigzagged) wave paths, which is a result of the sparsity of the modal spectrum within the topological band gap, as well as the immunity to backscatter around corners as the wave packet propagates.
 Next, we formulate a solution based on modal-expansion to compute group velocity in finite systems driven by finite bandwidth inputs in a method analogous to the Normal Mode Expansion Technique~\cite{Auld1971,Ditri1994,Auld}.
 Lastly, we show that the inequivalence of damping rates between the modal coordinates of the finite system causes a transition of the instantaneous relative energy from edge states to bulk states that is predictable by the modal damping spectrum of the finite system.

 Accordingly, the organization of this paper is as follows.
 Section~\ref{sec:Desc} provides a description of the band topology as well as the discrete, finite dynamical systems considered in this work.
 The modal decomposition of topological waves and analytical solution is given in Section~\ref{Subsec: Modal Decomp}.
 Section~\ref{Sec:VG} discusses the issue of estimating the group velocity of propagating topological waves in finite QVH lattices and presents a ``mode-band matching" technique to better predict this quantity based on modal expansion.
 The effects of damping are discussed in section~\ref{Sec:Damping}.
 Lastly, section~\ref{Sec:Conclusion} provides concluding remarks.